BZIvanov/Learning-Node.js/GettingStarted/README.md

 These globals are always available, but it's good practice to know when and why you're using them.

 You can read more in the [official Node.js docs](https://nodejs.org/api/globals.html).

-## Code quality

-To use ESLint and Prettier install all the dependencies and create config files for both es-lint and prettier.